torchbox/wagtail-grapple/README.md

 ```

 <br/>
 Done!
-Now you can proceed onto configuring your models to generate GraphQL types that adopt their stucture :tada:
+Now you can proceed onto configuring your models to generate GraphQL types that adopt their structure :tada:
-_Your graphql endpoint is available at http://localhost:8000/graphql/_
+_Your graphql endpoint is available at http://localhost:8000/graphql_
 <br/>

 ## Usage